-My lovely roommate and I ride the bus together occasionally.
+My roommate and I ride the bus together occasionally.
 On such occasions, we like to tuck ourselves into two adjacent seats, but here's the key: If it's an inconvenience to the others on the bus, we don't do it.
 However, we are evidently some of the few in that category.
-This morning, we experienced it … Continue reading Move over, please.
+This morning, we experienced it first-hand … Continue reading Move over, please.

 Music runs a fervent stream in my head all day long.
 It ranges in genres (teenage me will never let me forget punk/indie/rock), styles (boy bands are always a staple), and origin (mysterious, or otherwise).
 But music, unfortunately, knows no bounds when it comes to sexism or racism.
 Sexism in the music industry has been around … Continue reading Musical realism